benvsh/bENV/README.md

 TODO: add support for benv my_env/my_sub_env

-# Share the effort!
+# Support My Work

 [Buy me a coffee!](https://ko-fi.com/s/5d943125ff)

-I’ve spent about 30 hours working on this script and cutting-out the complexity to reach a simpler form.
-It was a one-man effort so far.
-And I value your time as well as mine.
-If you find it useful for you and you’d like to show your appreciation, consider sharing a coffee with me.

-Time counts as money for all of us!

-Thank you!
+I’ve put 30 hours into this script, refining and simplifying it.
+If you find it useful, consider buying me a coffee to show your appreciation.

+Thanks for your support!